UCI-GDIM31/class-activities-Weida758/README.md

 ### W4
 Table #17

-Line 17 is defining a bool variable _isGrounded with the value of true.
+Line 17 is defining a bool member variable _isGrounded with the value of true.

-Line 28 is detecting if the space key is pressed via the Input.GetKeyDown(KeyCode.Space) and whether _isGrounded is true or not.
+Line 28 is detecting if the space key is pressed by calling the Input.GetKeyDown(KeyCode.Space) and whether _isGrounded is true or not.
 If both conditions are met, then jumping physic is applied to the player and _isGrounded is set to false.

-Line 32 sets the value of the bool variable _isGrounded to false when the condition in line 28 is met.
+Line 32 sets the value of the bool member variable _isGrounded to false when the condition in line 28 is met.

+What solution did you come up with for the collider activity, and why?
+Specifically- which objects did you add Rigidbodies to, and which object(s) did you check Is Trigger on?

+We decided that the goal needs isTrigger checked, because we don't need the goal to actually simulate physical collisions.
+We merely need to detect if the soccer ball went inside the area of the goal or not.
+The cat and soccer ball need the physical colliding interaction so that the cat can actually kick the ball.
+This is also why we attached rigidbody components to the cat and the ball, it is so that the ball has natural physics when there is collision.

+IF your game did not work perfectly the first time you tested it, talk about what you had to fix.

+My game worked perfectly when I tested it.

 ## Open-Source Assets
 ### W1